 Click here to see how courses at Illinois public 4-year institutions accept courses in transfer for this major.

-PHY 915A: Introductory Thermal Physics, Quantum Physics and Other Topics (with lab)
+PHY 915A: Introductory Thermal Physics, Quantum Physics and Other Topics

 (4-5 semester credits)

 PHY 915B: Introductory Thermal Physics NEW!
 (2 or more semester hours)